811 Naval Air Squadron: Sea Fury (1953-1954)

 In August 1953, 811 Squadron was reformed at RNAS Arbroath (HMS Condor), Angus, starting with nine Sea Fury FB.11 aircraft, which was subsequently increased to twelve.

 The Hawker Sea Fury marked the last piston-engine fighter employed by the Fleet Air Arm in active squadrons, serving from 1947 until 1955.
 It was distinguished as the first British naval aircraft to incorporate power-folding wings in routine operations.
 The Sea Fury began its operational service in the late summer of 1947.

 In February 1954, the squadron boarded the light fleet carrier for a journey to the Mediterranean.
 By the time the squadron navigated through the Suez Canal two months later, two additional aircraft had been incorporated.
 Their route included stops at Aden and Singapore.
 In May, the squadron conducted operational strikes against Malaysian bandit positions in the Johore Baru region, followed by exercises off the coasts of Korea and Japan in June and July.
 The squadron returned home via South Africa and officially disbanded at RNAS Ford on 30 December.

 Sea Hawk (1955-1956)

-811 Squadron was reformed at RNAS Lossiemouth (HMS Fulmar), Moray, on 14 March 1955 with an initial complement of Sea Hawk FB.3 jets.
-The Hawker Sea Hawk was initially introduced to FAA squadrons in 1953, with the FB3 variant, designed as a fighter bomber, making its inaugural flight on 13 March 1954 and the FGA 4 variant, designed for close-support operations, making its inaugural flight on 26 August 1954.
+811 Squadron was reformed at RNAS Lossiemouth (HMS Fulmar), Moray, on 14 March 1955 with an initial complement of Sea Hawk FB3 jets.
+The Hawker Sea Hawk was initially introduced to FAA squadrons in 1953, with the FB3 variant, designed as a fighter bomber, making its inaugural flight on 13 March 1954 and the FGA 4 variant, designed for close air support (CAS) operations, making its inaugural flight on 26 August 1954.